Complete Guide to Visiting Haleakala

 History of Mt.
 Haleakala

 About 1.3 million years ago, Maui formed when two shield volcanoes overlapped.
-Haleakala’s largest and youngest volcano (Haleakala) is 10,023 feet above sea levelapproximately five miles from top to bottom.
+Maui’s largest and youngest volcano (Haleakala) is 10,023 feet above sea levelapproximately five miles from top to bottom.
 Haleakala is a volcano whose last eruption occurred between 1480 and 1600 AD.

 From South Maui’s La Perouse Bay, visitors can see the lava flow from Haleakala’s last eruption near the shoreline.
 Some sources placed the last eruption in 1790; however, according to the USGS, it likely occurred between 1480 and 1600 AD.
 Haleakala is classified as an active volcano and has erupted ten times in the last 1,000 years.
 Its threat level is currently green, or “normal.”